 C.O.W.F HOME

-Enjoying the seasonal garland and bows at our Center Church?
+A look back at the seasonal garland and bows at Center Church.

 The new garland, door surround and wreaths were made possible through the efforts of a generous donor, who prefers to remain anonymous.
 A team of volunteers assisted.